What Rare Earth Minerals Are Used For

 Rare Earth Minerals Microchips Featured Image

-Rare earth minerals, also known as rare earth elements (REEs), are a group of 17 elements that form under the Earth’s surface.
+Rare earth minerals, also known as rare earth elements (REEs), are a group of 17 elements.
 Their unique chemical and physical makeup allows them to provide magnetic, heat-resistant, and phosphorescent properties that other elements cannot.
-Because of this, rare earth minerals are essential in the development of the microchips that make up technology and defense systems.
+They are crucial for modern technologies, especially in the energy, defense, and electronics sectors, making them highly valuable.
+Below are some of the common ways that we use rare earth minerals.

 Technologies that contain rare earth minerals or use microchips include: